January 15, 2020

 Company

 Learning is increasingly taking place directly at the workplace.
 But: When exactly?
 Many employees simply lack the time to learn new things or consolidate training content.
-You can find out how special learning times can solve this problem in companies in the article.
+You will learn how specific learning times can solve this problem in companies in the article.

-Continuous further education is an important success factor for companies – and many employees are also happy to take up learning opportunities.
-More and more companies are resorting to modern methods such as e-learning and blends of in-person and online training (blended learning).
-However, the idea of further education without seminar rooms and work downtime has a catch: Time!
+Continuous further education is an important success factor for companies – and many employees are also happy to take up learning offers.
+More and more companies are relying on modern methods such as e-learning and blends of in-person and online training (blended learning).
+However, the idea of learning without a seminar room and loss of work has a catch: Time!

 Motivation is there – time is lacking

-Self-directed learning requires that your employees actually find (or are given) the time to engage with materials, online courses, or learning videos.
-At this point, opinions diverge: Does self-directed learning even belong to working hours or should employees learn in their private time?
-Especially the trending method of e-learning is theoretically perfect for learning on the way to work or from home instead of at the workplace.
+Self-directed learning requires that your employees actually find (or get) the time to engage with materials, online courses, or learning videos.
+At this point, opinions diverge: Is self-directed learning even part of working hours, or should employees learn in their private time?
+Especially the trend method e-learning is theoretically perfect for learning on the way to work or from home, rather than at the workplace.

-Answers are provided by a study from LinkedIn: 94% of employees would stay longer with a company that supports their professional development.
-68% of employees prefer learning at the workplace and 58% want to learn at their own pace.
-So, it is worth investing in learning times at the workplace for your employees – and thereby in their satisfaction!
+Answers are provided by a study from LinkedIn: 94% of employees would stay longer in a company that supports their professional development.
+68% of employees prefer learning at the workplace, and 58% want to learn at their own pace.
+It is therefore worthwhile to invest in learning times at the workplace for your employees – and thus in their satisfaction.

-Even in companies that theoretically support further education at the workplace, actual practice often looks different: Managers often find no time in their calendars to schedule learning between daily business, phone calls, and meetings.
-"Just take some time" is easier said than done with numerous important appointments.
+Even in companies that theoretically support further education at the workplace, practice often looks different: Managers often find no time in their schedules to integrate learning between daily business, phone calls, and meetings.
+“Just take some time” is easier said than done with a large number of important appointments.

-For employees, often the corporate culture comes into play against the (time) calculation: "Often, the mindset prevails 'If I'm just looking at the computer, I'm not productive!'.
+With employees, company culture often disrupts the (time) equation: “Often, there is still a prevailing mindset of ‘If I just look at the computer, I’m not productive!’.
 For managers, who usually sit with their own computers in their private offices, this is normal.
-But at the level of team leaders or production employees, there is a strong cultural break when it comes to leaving the workplace to learn during working hours," reports corporate coach Stefan Enzler in an interview about employees in SMEs.
+But at the level of shift supervisors or production employees, this is a strong cultural break, leaving the workplace to learn during working hours.” reports business coach Stefan Enzler in an interview about employees in SMEs.

 The solution: Establish learning times

-The solution to both the time and cultural problems can be the introduction of special learning times for your employees.
-During these learning times, learning is not only tolerated but explicitly encouraged!
+The solution to both time and cultural problems could be the introduction of special learning times for your employees.
+In this learning time, learning is not only tolerated but explicitly desired!

 • company-mandated training.
-For example, completing e-learning courses or preparing for and following up on blended learning sessions.
+For example, working on e-learning courses or preparing and following up on blended learning events.

 • self-chosen learning topics that your employees currently need for their everyday work.
 For example, research on the internet or reading specialist literature.

-• learning groups with colleagues, where knowledge is passed on internally.
-For example, exchanging ideas on common processes or strengthening collaboration between different teams or departments.
+• learning groups with colleagues, where knowledge is passed internally.
+For example, exchanging views on common processes or strengthening the collaboration of different teams or departments.

 Lerngruppen mit Kollegen sind eine gute Möglichkeit, gemeinsame Lernzeiten in Unternehmen zu nutzen.

-Learning groups with colleagues are a great way to utilize shared learning times in companies.
+Learning groups with colleagues are a good way to utilize joint learning times in companies.

-For the allocation of learning times, there are a variety of possible models.
+For organizing learning times, there are a variety of possible models.
 Below we present three models with their advantages and disadvantages:

 1. Fixed learning times:

-Your employees have fixed learning times or learning days (depending on time budget).
-For example, "Learning time every Friday from 9 to 11".
+Your employees have fixed learning times or learning days (depending on their time allocation).
+For example, “Learning time every Friday from 9 to 11 AM.”

 Advantages: